umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ## Release Notes

 On the Umbraco Cloud portal, you can now find the link to the **Release Notes** in the **Profile** dropdown.
-Release notes are published multiple times every month and list the most relevant fixes and features added to the portal.
+Release notes are published every month and list the most relevant fixes and features added to the portal.

 ## Environment error log